tazullogicuk/crowdfunding-site/README.md

 1. Registration and Login
 Go to http://localhost:5173 and register as a new user.
 Log in with your credentials to receive an authentication token.
 This token is stored in localStorage.

-2. Browsing and Investing in Projects
+3. Browsing and Investing in Projects
 After logging in, navigate to the Business Listings page to view available projects.
 Click on a project card to view more details, including funding progress and investment options.
 Enter an investment amount and submit to contribute to the project's funding.

-3. Profile Management
+5. Profile Management
 Navigate to your profile page to update your personal information.
 Upload a profile image if desired, and save changes.
 The updated information will reflect in the database.

 Project Structure

-plaintext
-Copy code
-.
 ├── client                   # Frontend React application
 │   ├── public               # Public assets
 │   └── src